ALvinave/Discord-server-nuke/README.md

 !alert "Make sure to subscribe to ALvinave" 12 (spams the message "Make sure to subscribe to ALvinave" for 12 seconds) !alert (spams the message '@everyone' for 10 seconds)

-Feel free to comment any questions you have an I will reply ASAP.
-Thanks for watching and downloading!

 Stay safe,
 ~ ALvinave